-Implementing HTTP call retries with exponential backoff with Polly
+Implement HTTP call retries with exponential backoff with HttpClientFactory and Polly policies

-The recommended approach for retries with exponential backoff is to take advantage of more advanced .NET libraries like the open source Polly library.
+The recommended approach for retries with exponential backoff is to take advantage of more advanced .NET libraries like the open-source Polly library.

 Polly is a .NET library that provides resilience and transient-fault handling capabilities.
-You can implement those capabilities easily by applying Polly policies such as Retry, Circuit Breaker, Bulkhead Isolation, Timeout, and Fallback.
+You can implement those capabilities by applying Polly policies such as Retry, Circuit Breaker, Bulkhead Isolation, Timeout, and Fallback.
 Polly targets .NET 4.x and the .NET Standard Library 1.0 (which supports .NET Core).